binbinmods/Obeliskial-Options/README.md

 Install [BepInEx](https://across-the-obelisk.thunderstore.io/package/BepInEx/BepInExPack_AcrossTheObelisk/).
 Download the latest [release](https://github.com/stiffmeds/Obeliskial-Options/releases) and put it in your BepInEx _plugins_ folder.
 Change settings in the BepInEx\config\com.meds.obeliskialoptions.cfg (appears after first run) OR use a configuration manager (I use [this one](https://github.com/sinai-dev/BepInExConfigManager)) to set them ingame.
-If you use a config manager you need to change BepInEx\config\BepInEx.cfg to have HideManagerGameObject = true rather than HideManagerGameObject = false.
+If you use a config manager you need to change BepInEx\config\BepInEx.cfg: HideManagerGameObject = true.

 ## Support